Skip to content

 Boot space comes in at 520 litres, which is average for this class of car, and there's a good amount of storage space under the boot floor – although this disappears in dual-motor versions.
 There's no frunk like on a Tesla Model Y.

-The e-3008 comes with a couple of battery and motor options, and there are plug-in hybrid and self-charging hybrid versions of the 3008 on the way as well.
-We tested the basic 210hp, front-wheel-drive electric version with the 73kWh battery – but there'll be a 320hp dual-motor version (with a 0-62mph time of 6.4 seconds) and a 230hp long-range version with that magic 435-mile claimed range.
+The e-3008 comes with a couple of battery and motor options, and there are plug-in hybrid and self-charging hybrid versions of the 3008 as well.
+We tested the basic 210hp, front-wheel-drive electric version with the 73kWh battery – but there's also a 320hp dual-motor version (with a 0-62mph time of 6.4 seconds) and a 230hp long-range version with that magic 435-mile claimed range.

 The basic single-motor e-3008 is not a neck-snapping car to drive, with a genteel 0-62mph time of 8.8 seconds, and it feels very much tuned for real-world daily driving and maximising efficiency.
 We only managed an efficiency rating of 3.1 miles/kWh which would equate to 226 miles of real-world range, but Peugeot assured us software patches were coming to the early production cars we drove – we felt as if the trip computer got 'stuck' on our efficiency figure.
 Other journalists on the same press event as us managed a far more impressive 4.2 miles/kWh, which gets you 306 miles of real-world driving.